Semilinear clannish algebras

 The $n$th \emph{shift} of a $\Z$-indexed word $w$ is given by $w[n] = \dots w_n|w_{n+1} \dots$, so $w[n]_i = w_{n+i}$.
 The shift operation is defined on words with other indexing sets, but has no effect.
-We say that a word $w$ is \emph{periodic} if it is $\Z$-indexed and $w=w[n]$ for some $n>0$.
-The minimal such $n$ is the \emph{period}.
+We say that a word $w$ is \emph{periodic} if it is $\Z$-indexed and $w=w[n]$ for some $n>0$, in which case the minimal such $n$ is the \emph{period}.

 \begin{definition} We say that two words $u,w$ are \emph{equivalent} if $u = w[n]$ or $u = (w^{-1})[n]$ for some $n\in\Z$.
 This defines an equivalence relation on the set of words. \end{definition}